gitxandert/audio_decoder/README.md

 **src/playback.rs**
 - configures ALSA according to (currently) a single audio file's parameters
-- interacts directly with hardware for low-latency buffering
+- interacts directly with hardware and the DMA buffer for low-latency writes
 - interprets rudimentary playback commands through a REPL
 - uses terminal in raw mode for custom output to the screen